The Big Tell Showcase

 The Big Tell is a regional filmmaking program offering grants for the production of 5-minute short documentaries that feature stories from California’s great Central Valley.

-In 2023, over 200 applicants submitted their best ideas for a film about an undiscovered story from the six-county region: Merced, Mariposa, Madera, Fresno, Tulare, and Kings counties.
+In Summer 2023, over 200 applicants submitted their best ideas for a film about an undiscovered story from the six-county region: Merced, Mariposa, Madera, Fresno, Kings, and Tulare counties.
 A panel of judges evaluated the film concepts based on criteria including film subject, diversity among filmmakers and the stories they tell, and how the film will contribute to the rich and compelling narrative of the Central Valley.

 Want to show your support for The Big Tell?
 Donate today and be a part of the community that uplifts untold stories of the Central Valley!